Timeline of activities involving the Proud Boys: U.S. Capitol attack

-On January 6, 2021, many members of the Proud Boys participated in the storming of the United States Capitol building, where some members of the group appeared wearing orange hats.
+On January 6, 2021, many members of the Proud Boys participated in an attack on the United States Capitol, where some members of the group appeared wearing orange hats.
 Some members wore all black clothing, rather than their usual black and yellow attire, as Tarrio had suggested in a Parler post days earlier, which prosecutors said was an apparent reference to mimicking the appearance of antifa members.
 Analysis by CNN found at least eleven individuals with ties to Proud Boys had been charged by February 3.
 The Justice Department announced on February 3, 2021, that two members had been indicted for conspiracy.
 Five individuals affiliated with Proud Boys were charged with conspiracy on February 11, followed by six more on February 26.
 Federal grand jury conspiracy indictments of others followed.
 Federal prosecutors were considering whether to pursue charges under the Racketeer Influenced and Corrupt Organizations Act, which is typically used to prosecute organized crime syndicates.

 A review by the Wall Street Journal of social media posts from Proud Boys members showed that the group repeatedly invoked Trump's messages as a call to action, and were disheartened by the arrests and what they perceived to be Trump's lack of action in the days leading up to Joe Biden's inauguration.

 On February 16, 2021, Representative Bennie G. Thompson (D-Miss.), the chairman of the United States House Homeland Security Committee, filed a federal lawsuit against Donald Trump, Rudy Giuliani, Oath Keepers founder Stewart Rhodes, and Proud Boys International LLC.
 The lawsuit alleges that the events at the Capitol on January 6 violated the Third Enforcement Act of 1871.
 The chairman of the Proud Boys, Enrique Tarrio, called the lawsuit "frivolous".

 The New York Times reported in March 2021 that the incident had caused Proud Boys and other far-right groups to splinter amid disagreements on whether the storming had gone too far or was a success, and doubts about the leadership of their organizations, raising concerns of increasing numbers of lone wolf actors who would be more difficult to monitor and might pursue more extreme actions.

 The New York Times reported in March 2021 that the FBI was investigating communications between an unnamed associate of the White House and an unnamed member of Proud Boys during the days prior to the incursion.
 The communications had been detected by examining cellphone metadata and were separate from previously known contacts between Roger Stone and Proud Boys.